CryptoIndex/CryptoIndex.github.io/README.md

 This page will serve as an index to all cryptocurrencies so users can easily find more information about a specific cryptocurrency and allow users to submit feature requests to add / edit the list.

+I will try to update this list as much as possible, please copy/paste entire ReadMe.md file into MarkDown editor, add your info and submit a pull request.

+If you'd like to donate to this effort I've added donation addresses at the bottom of this page.

 ## Index

 | coin                            | ticker                                                      | twitter_url                                                                   | websites                                                                                                                                             | reddit_url                                                            |